-We aren’t much of a hunting bunch here at The Manual, but that doesn’t mean we don’t enjoy a day out on a clay shoot.
-Recently we spent the day at Brays Island Plantation and got to know the laid back (this guy really loves his job) yet skilled Director of Shooting Sports and NSCA Level II Instructor, Justin Rhoten.
+We aren’t much of a hunting bunch here at The Manual, but that doesn’t mean we don’t enjoy a clay shoot.
+We spent the day at Brays Island Plantation and got to know the laid-back (this guy really loves his job) yet skilled director of shooting sports and NSCA Level II instructor Justin Rhoten.

 Rhoten met us at the Island’s shooting clubhouse and gave us a basic introduction to shooting sports.
-First off, there are a variety of disciplines when shooting clays:
+First off, there are four disciplines when shooting clays:

-- Skeet shooting – a type of shooting–not a catch all for any type of clay shooting.
+- Skeet shooting: This is a specific type of shooting, not a catch-all for any type of clay shooting.
 For the record, it is a recreational and competitive activity where participants, using shotguns, attempt to break clay targets mechanically flung into the air from two fixed stations at high speed from a variety of angles.

-- Trap shooting– shooting in which the targets are launched from a single “house” or machine, generally away from the shooter.
+- Trap shooting: The targets are launched from a single “house” or machine, generally away from the shooter.

-- 5 Stand- There are five stations, or stands, and six to eighteen strategically placed clay target throwers (called traps).
-Shooters shoot in turn at various combinations of clay birds.
+- 5-stand: There are five stations, or stands, and six to 18 strategically placed clay target throwers called traps.
+You shoot in turn at various combinations of clay birds.

 While we have shot before, it was great to get some pro tips from Rhoten.
 As he explained, “From novice to advanced shooters, our goal is to emphasize friendly competition centered around fun and safety.
 By utilizing these tips, we typically see our owners hit more targets while developing a lifelong passion for the sport.”

-5) BREATHE – this is one of our most frequently used phrases during a lesson because shooters usually improve their scores by simply taking a deep breath, relaxing, and having fun.
+This is one of our most frequently used phrases during a lesson.
+Shooters usually improve their scores by simply taking a deep breath, relaxing, and having fun.